nemediano/nemediano.github.io/projects.md

 {% include youtube.html id='kgyVrOzmpf0' %}

 This is a “my journey” presentation, about me.
-I detail how the early interest in video games in my childhood took me into a journey into math and computer science, that included doing a PhD and working at Google.
+I detail how the early interest in video games during my childhood took me into a journey into math and computer science, that included doing a PhD and working at Google.
 The talk was presented at [FES Acatlan](https://acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"}, as part of the [40th anniversary](https://mac.acatlan.unam.mx/micrositios/40anios/principal.html){:target="_blank" rel="noreferrer noopener"} of the bachelors program in [Applied Mathematics and Computer Science](https://mac.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"}.
 It was presented on march 1st of 2023

 ### Interview about Robert E. Howard